Westminster uses the following grades for the mid-semester and semester grade reports:

 Decisions of the Academic Grievance Committee are final.
 The final decision will be a majority decision from the committee.

 Students have the right to continue their enrollment and participation in academic programs until final decisions are reached.
 Failure of students to file appeals within specified time limits is considered acknowledgment of the action without intent to appeal.

 Westminster College of Salt Lake City operates on the assumption that all academic work is the honest product of each student’s own endeavors.
 The faculty and staff at Westminster expect such integrity from the students, and violations are cause for disciplinary action, including suspension, probation, loss of credit, or expulsion from the college.

 Academic dishonesty includes, but is not limited to, cheating, plagiarism, and furnishing false or misleading information to any faculty or staff member.

 Cheating on examinations includes, but is not restricted to, copying from another student’s exam paper, using unauthorized notes during an exam, arranging for a substitute to take an examination, or giving or receiving unauthorized information prior to an exam.

-In the case of repeated or more serious violations, the faculty member may recommend to the dean that the student be put on probation, suspended, or expelled from the college.
+In the case of repeated or more serious violations, the faculty member may recommend to the dean of the school that the student is put on probation, suspended, or expelled from the college.
 The dean’s recommendation will then be sent to the Dean of Students.